 Statistical Abstract of the United States (Proquest) Standard summary of statistics on the social, political, and economic organization of the United States – including vital and health statistics.

-A large, evidence-based online resource covering thousands of internal medicine, pediatric, and OB/GYN topics.
+A large, evidence-based online resource covering thousands of internal medicine, pediatric, OB/GYN, and surgical topics.
 Designed to answer point-of-care clinical questions.
-Remote access limited to enrolled students and OU-based faculty.

 *Statistics Resources Guide

 CINAHL Plus with Full-Text -comprehensive and highly-authoritative database for research in nursing and health sciences

 ERIC -resources in education including journal articles from research/scholarly and practitioner literature